Variational formulas and cocycle solutions for directed polymer and percolation models: Free energy in positive and zero temperature

 Its zero-temperature limit is the $n$-step {\sl point-to-point last-passage time} \be\Gpp^\infty_{0,(n),x}=\max_{x_{0,n+\ell-1}:\, x_0=0,\,x_n=x}\sum_{k=0}^{n-1}V(T_{x_k}\w,\, z_{k+1,k+\ell}). \ee

-\begin{remark} The formulas for limits presented in this paper are for the case where the length of the path is restricted, as in the definitions above, so that only those paths that reach $x$ from $0$ in exactly $n$ steps are considered.
+\begin{remark} The formulas for limits presented in this paper are for the case where the length of the path is restricted, as in \eqref{zpp1} and \eqref{gpp1}, so that only those paths that reach $x$ from $0$ in exactly $n$ steps are considered.
 This is indicated by the subscript $(n)$.
 Extension to paths of unrestricted length from $0$ to $x$ or from $0$ to a hyperplane is left for future work.
-In the directed models of main present interest to this paper this restriction can be dropped because each path between two given points has the same length.
-Typical examples where this is the case are $\range=\{e_1,\dotsc,e_d\}$ and $\range=\{(z',1): z'\in\range'\}$ for a finite subset $\range'\subset\Z^{d-1}$. \end{remark}
+In the most-studied directed models this restriction can be dropped because each path between two given points has the same number of steps.
+Examples where this is the case are $\range=\{e_1,\dotsc,e_d\}$ and $\range=\{(z',1): z'\in\range'\}$ for a finite subset $\range'\subset\Z^{d-1}$. $\triangle$ \end{remark}

 To take limits of point-to-point quantities we specify lattice points $\xhat_n(\xi)$ that approximate $n\xi$ for $\xi\in\Uset$.
 For each point $\xi\in\Uset$ fix weights $\alpha_z(\xi)\in[0,1]$ such that $\sum_{z\in\range}\alpha_z(\xi) =1$ and $\xi=\sum_{z\in\range}\alpha_z(\xi) z$.
 Then define a path